Kvinneaktivistene: Platform and activities

-Kvinneaktivistene spokesperson and former WDI Norway chair (2023–2024) Benedicte Alnæs has written that trans women are "men" and "pervos".
+Kvinneaktivistene spokesperson and former WDI Norway chair (2023–2024) Benedicte Alnæs has written that trans women are men and "pervos".
 In an article in Klassekampen, Alnæs and two other representatives of Kvinneaktivistene asserted that they had faced backlash for expressing their views.
 According to the letter, Kvinneaktivistene consists of women who have faced what they described as a "witch-hunt" over their views.

-After the Norwegian government-appointed Extremism Commission cited sources that pointed to the "connections that exist between radical feminism and Christian conservativism" and how these actors "use violent and dehumanizing language, and in addition are threatening and extremely active", Kvinneaktivistene accused the Extremism Commission of "distorting radical feminism" and promoting "disinformation" and "anti-democratic attitudes."
+After the Norwegian government-appointed Extremism Commission cited sources that pointed to the "connections that exist between radical feminism and Christian conservativism" and how these actors "use violent and dehumanizing language, and in addition are threatening and extremely active", Kvinneaktivistene accused the Extremism Commission of distorting radical feminism and promoting disinformation and anti-democratic attitudes.
 Kvinneaktivistene cited Reem Alsalem, who has been criticized for transphobia by many feminist organizations, and claimed that there is a "campaign to brand women who defend their sex-based rights as far right."

 In an article titled "What is a woman?", a common rhetorical question in anti-trans discourse, Kvinneaktivistene rejected Socialist Left Party politician Hege Skarrud's call for solidarity between feminists and the queer movement, claimed that "the queer organizations have broken with the women's movement" and referred to trans women as "men who feel like women."

+An event organized by Kvinneaktivistene asserts that Norway is a "queer patriarchy", a term described by the gender-critical publication Gender Dissent as having been coined by WDI's Christina Ellingsen.

+In 2025, Kvinneaktivistene harshly criticized the Gleditsch Project, an initiative aimed at celebrating women's history, after the project stated that "queer struggle is women's struggle" and criticized transphobia.
+Kvinneaktivistene argued that the project's support for trans people reflected what they described as "a highly controversial view of the definition of a woman (based on identity and feelings)."
+Kvinneaktivistene also condemned the Gleditsch Project for allegedly censoring women who believe "biological males are demanding rights as if they were women."
+The Gleditsch Project responded to the criticism by stating, "Ok, boomer."